The Trivium/Socrates Cafe

 In looking at the ritual and lectures one can see the Enlightenment ideas over and over.
 The various philosophic paths are represented as well.
 So it is very likely that Masonic Lodges were in fact places of great learning and discussion about topics of great importance to all men in an atmosphere of safety and cooperation.

-People everywhere are realizing this practice of getting people together to obtain critical thinking skills and the art of holding discussions has been missing in our society for some time.
+People everywhere are realizing this practice of getting people together to obtain critical thinking skills and the art of holding discussions have been missing in our society for some time.

 Our charitable contribution to the community is to get people thinking and sharing views on important questions.
-Not just surface discussion but deep thinking, challenging your beliefs, really digging down and finding out why you believe what you believe.
+Not just surface discussion but deep thinking, challenging your beliefs, really digging down, enabling you to figure out why you believe what you believe.

 Our ritual and lectures repeatedly teach us skills for better learning and improving oneself.
 How?

 The study of the Trivium teaches us to learn how to learn.
 We are taught to think critically for ourselves.